-This table includes all insurance companies that have publicly committed to refund policyholders.
+This table includes all insurance companies that have publicly committed to refund policyholders' money for the months of December 2020 and January 2021.
 Average annual premiums are for a minimum-coverage policy based on quotes collected by ValuePenguin across all 50 states.
-Average savings are based off how much you would save if you had the average premium, though your premium and thus savings will differ.
+Average savings are based on how much you would save if you had the average premium, though your premium and thus savings will differ.

 However, if you're focused purely on car insurance savings, you shouldn't necessarily decide on a company based on its pandemic refund policy.
 Certain insurers offering refunds, such as Allstate, could be expensive to begin with, meaning you could find bigger savings by switching insurers.

 Steps you can take to save on car insurance during the COVID-19 pandemic

 We don't recommend canceling your car insurance policy during the crisis because you'll pay a penalty if you have gaps in coverage.
 However, you can still take steps to lower your monthly payments.

 Ways to save on car insurance during the pandemic

 - Comparison shop among several insurance companies.
 Look for pay-per-mile insurance.

 - Make sure you have an appropriate amount of car insurance coverage.